Ryan Monteclaro

 Ryan Christopher Monteclaro is a Filipino basketball player and coach.

 Monteclaro played for the Adamson Soaring Falcons in the University Athletic Association of the Philippines (UAAP) before winning championships when he called the shots as chief tactician or assistant coach for various teams in the Philippines, Singapore, Italy, and Vietnam.
-He is the current head coach of the Lady Falcons.
+He is the former head coach of the Lady Falcons.

 Playing career

 Varsity

 Playing either point or shooting guard, Monteclaro went to San Beda University and University of the East for his high school education.

 College / Amateur

 Monteclaro played college basketball for the Adamson Soaring Falcons in the UAAP.
 He was a member of the Soaring Falcons who were runners-up to the Ateneo Blue Eagles in a pre-season tournament that was decided in Game 3.

-Monteclaro, Alex Nuyles, and Eric Camson also helped Adamson earn the top 2 seed at the end of the 2-round elimination before taking home the 2nd-runner trophy in the UAAP Season 87 (2011) men's basketball tournament under head coach Leo Austria.
+Monteclaro, Alex Nuyles, and Eric Camson also helped Adamson earn the top 2 seed at the end of the 2-round elimination before taking home the 2nd-runner trophy in the UAAP Season 74 (2011) men's basketball tournament under head coach Leo Austria.
 Coach Austria and Monteclaro reunited in the pro ranks when the latter was drafted by the San Miguel Beermen in the 3rd round of the 2013 PBA Draft.

 Before turning pro, Monteclaro played in the PBA Developmental League.